 We also focus on sustainability concerning the consumption and use of electricity in our company and make an important contribution to environmental protection: Through the energy supplier E.ON Energie Deutschland GmbH, we have been procuring our electricity requirements exclusively from renewable energy plants since January 1st, 2021.
 Due to this fact, we contribute to an annual saving of approx. 367,728 kg CO2 compared to the German electricity mix.

 Further steps to reduce consumption and generate our own electricity and heat are already being planned.
 The implementation will happen in our new production and office complex, which is currently under construction.
 But we also continue to invest in energy-saving measures in our existing buildings, which includes, for example, the recent conversion to LED lighting.

-One component of our action roadmap is to merge our sites.
-Our new building will be completed in the fall of 2022.
-The building will be one of the first commercial properties in northern Germany to meet the federal subsidy requirements for efficient buildings in non-residential sectors.
-As one of the few KFW40 commercial buildings in the entire Herzogtum Lauenburg, we are focused on the use of renewable energies by installing a photovoltaic system on the roof and installing a highly efficient ventilation and heating system.
+The consolidation of our locations is also part of our action plan.
+Our new building will be completed by the end of 2022.
+The building is one of the first commercial properties in northern Germany to meet the requirements of the federal support for efficient buildings in non-residential areas.
+Being one of the few KfW40 commercial buildings in northern Germany, our focus is on the use of renewable energies by installing a photovoltaic system on the roof and installing an efficient ventilation and heating system.

-*In addition to CO2, there are many other greenhouse gases, such as methane, which also significantly drive climate change.
-Since CO2 is considered the best-known greenhouse gas, we speak on our website in simplified terms of CO2 emissions (technically, we otherwise speak of CO2 equivalents), whereby the term is synonymous with all climate-relevant emissions.
+*In addition to CO2 there are many other greenhouse gases, such as methane, which also significantly contribute to climate change.
+Since2 is regarded as the best-known greenhouse gas, we refer to CO2-emissions on our website in simplified terms (technically, we otherwise refer to CO2– equivalents), whereby the term is synonymous with all climate-relevant emissions.